Pankaj1997/book-api/README.md

 ```

 ## Deploy on EKS
+The terraform script will spawn the following:
+1. VPC with public and private subnets
+2. EKS with private API server endpoint
+3. Jump server in public subnet
+4. login eks cluster using jump server and deploy the helm package on eks cluster.

 ### Requirements
 * Make sure you have terraform installed.
 * Configure your AWS credentials using `aws configure` or the environment variables